-We train them to say “please” and “thank you,” to look adults in the eye, and to speak kindly.
-We teach them to build a tower with blocks, to take turns.
+When they’re young, we train them to say “please” and “thank you,” to look adults in the eye, and to speak kindly.
+We teach them to build a tower with blocks and to take turns.
 As they get older, we teach them to read, to write, to know without thinking that if you times three by five you get fifteen.

-Oh the things we get to be responsible to teach and train are endless…and exciting.
+The things we get to be responsible to teach and train our children on are endless… and exciting.
 But it can be daunting as well.

 One of the things we must carefully train our children for in this generation is how to use technology and social media in a positive way.

-My sister and I did our little Conference for Moms interview a while ago and I used a lot of questions and tips from blog readers from this post back HERE.
-THANK YOU for your input!
-It made me think so much about how we do things so I’m so grateful.
+My sister and I did our little Conference for Moms interview a while ago and I used a lot of questions and tips from blog readers from my Lesson on Technology.
+Thank you for your input!
+It made me think so much about how we do things in our home.
+I’m so grateful.

-Here are the things I hope listeners come away with:
+Here are 5 things I hope listeners come away with:

 And not with my eyes glued to a cell phone.

-2) Put off giving kids cell phones for as long as you can, and when you are ready, have your children sign a contract before you hand it over.
-Have kids be involved in constructing that technology contract!
+Put off giving kids cell phones for as long as you can.
+When you are ready, have your children sign a contract before you hand it over.
+If possible, have kids be involved in constructing that technology contract!

-I think it’s such a great idea to remember you are “training” those kids of yours to use technology in a positive way, so let them add more aps only after they are sufficiently “trained” to use them.
+I think it’s a great idea to remember you are “training” those kids of yours to use technology in a positive way.
+Only let them add more apps after they are sufficiently “trained” to use them.

 For example, if you feel your child is ready to start “training” for Instagram, maybe let them check their account only on your phone at first.
 Or make sure they accept followers only after you have approved them.
 I’d suggest even having them get your approval each time before they post anything so you can talk through things with them.
 We didn’t do this with our first three kids and they are just fine, but what a great way to start out with technology in a positive way!

 I talked a lot about open passwords in the family and no privacy for kids in what they post from parents.
-I also talked about monitoring what kids post and checking in on their phones often, but didn’t really clarify that there’s no chance in the world to monitor everything.
+I also talked about monitoring what kids post and checking in on their phones often.
+But honestly, there’s no chance in the world to monitor everything.
 If we tried that we would drive ourselves completely crazy!
 I just think it’s good to check in every now and again.
-Not only does it help us help our kids with a positive technology experience but it gives a lot of great discussion topics to go over with kids…because communication is so dang important.
-In fact…
+Not only does it help us help our kids with a positive technology experience but it gives a lot of great discussion topics to go over with kids… because communication is so dang important.

 Within that communication, praise kids when they balance things well.
 It’s a tough job for them and let them know you’re proud with how they deal with things.
 When they don’t do so well, sit down and talk to them face to face.
 Let them know why you’re worried.
 Follow through with consequences!
 That’s the only way they’ll know you’re serious.

-This summer at Bear Lake I loved learning through Elle some of the things she was learning in her college summer school class (we posted a link for one of her assignments back HERE which was really interesting to think about how social media spreads).
-It was kind of fascinating to listen in on an online video she was watching.
+This summer, Elle shared some of the things she was learning in her college summer school class.
+They did this social media study.
+It was really interesting to think about how social media spreads.
+It was fascinating to listen in on an online video she was watching.
 I made her rewind part of it a million times so I could write out one part in particular that caught my attention:

 When we think of social media in that perspective, we realize that it is a pretty crazy world out there.
 Of course some kids are just fine, but others get lost in that “game of likes.”
 Self-esteem is ripped apart, friendships can be broken, and kids can feel alone even in a world where they have so many “virtual friends.”

 This is an important part of our job as parents.
-If we can take the initiative to help them maneuver their way to a positive relationship with technology what a great gift we can give.
+If we can take the initiative to help kids maneuver their way to a positive relationship with technology, we are giving them a great gift.

 Technology can largely hinder our job, but can also enhance it so fully.
 We just need to find the balance.
 And help our kids find it as well.